namloc2001/sysctl-kubernetes/README.md

 (Note: `sysctl -n` is used to read the setting, `-n` disables printing of the key name when printing values. `sysctl -w` is used to write a sysctl setting change).

-*Summary:* Testing has given the following outcomes:
+**Summary:** Testing has given the following outcomes:
- - SYS_ADMIN capability alone is not sufficient to make sysctl changes as `/proc/sys` is only made available with read permission (note: SYS_ADMIN is not actually required for the specific sysctls being changed above.
+ - SYS_ADMIN capability alone is not sufficient to make sysctl changes as `/proc/sys` is only made available with read permission (note: SYS_ADMIN is *not* actually required for the specific sysctls being set above).
- - When testing with `prvilieged:true`, it has been shown that root (0) user must be used other permission is denied.
+ - When testing with `prvilieged:true`, it has been shown that root (0) user must be used otherwise permission is denied.
  - The privileged setting makes `/proc/sys` available with write permission.
  - It also appears that no capabilities are required for sysctls to be set, just root user and privileged container.